Jandini/RightTurn/README.md

 > Take the right turn to start your .NET application with dependency injection container, configuration, logging, exception handling and command line parser.
 >

 RightTurn is .NET application start-up container.
-You can start application with your own directions or take the turn with available extensions.

 The goal is to organize your application start-up code as well as provide reusable components via extensions.

 Your program start-up can look like this ...